-- A: Memory operations preceding the atomic operation in program order2, plus any memory operations from other threads performed with respect to this thread before the atomic operation. - B: Memory operations implied by the atomic operation. - C: Memory operations following the atomic operation in program order, plus any memory operations performed by other threads that have observed the result of a store in C.
+- B: Memory operations implied by the atomic operation. - C: Memory operations following the atomic operation in program order, plus any memory operations performed by other threads after they have observed the result of a store in C.

 A store is performed with respect to a thread when any subsequent loads of that memory location from that thread return the stored value, or the value stored by a later store in the total order of stores.